- What Are Neural Tube Defects?

 - Visual impairment in some cases

-- Paralysis of the extremeties
+- Paralysis of the extremities

 - Poor bladder and bowel control

 Some children with severe cases of NTD may fail to survive, while some others survive to have normal intelligence.
-The symptoms can vary hugely depending on the severity of the defect.
+The symptoms can vary hugely, depending on the severity of the defect.

-How to Detect Neural Tube Defects?
+How to Detect Neural Tube Defects

-Neural tube defects are usually detected when the baby is inside the uterus or soon after it is born.
-During pregnancy, a neural tube defect can be clearly identified through a simple ultrasound scan as early as 19 weeks.
-An anomaly scan done during this time of the pregnancy, captures any signs of spina bifida in the foetus.
+Neural tube defects are usually detected when the baby is inside the uterus, or soon after it is born.
+During pregnancy, a neural tube defect can be clearly identified through a simple ultrasound scan, as early as 19 weeks.
+An anomaly scan done during this time of the pregnancy captures any signs of spina bifida in the foetus.

-Benefits of Detecting Neural Tube Defects before Birth
+Benefits of Detecting Neural Tube Defects Before Birth

 Early detection of neural tube defects can be very helpful in effectively managing it after the baby is born.
 Some of the benefits of early detection are: